RenzeLou/Bib-normalizer/README.md

 ## Usage

-Put your `.bib` file under this folder (e.g., `test.bib`), then use the following command:
+Put your `.bib` file under this folder (e.g., `test.bib`), then run the following command:

 ```shell
 python main.py --input test.bib --output test_cap.bib
 ```

 By default, it will only remain some attributes (e.g., author, title).
-Change line 17 according to your need.
+Change line 17 in the `main.py` according to your need.
 ## Demo

 For example, there is a plain BibTex: